skariel/webalchemy/README.md

-##webalchemy: realtime, Pythonic web framework
+##webalchemy: realtime web framework for Python
-webalchemy is a minimalist, realtime web-framework for Python.
-It is currently built on top of [Tornado](http://www.tornadoweb.org/en/stable/) (and in the future Tulip), and it is inspired by [SQLAlchemy](http://www.sqlalchemy.org/), the [IPython notebook](http://ipython.org/), and of course [Meteor](http://www.meteor.com/).
-We do not aim to replace Javascript, but just to keep it simple by automating it with Python.
-The project is young, documentation is high priority but still missing
+Built on top of [Tornado](http://www.tornadoweb.org/en/stable/) (and in the future Tulip), inspired by [SQLAlchemy](http://www.sqlalchemy.org/), the [IPython notebook](http://ipython.org/), and of course [Meteor](http://www.meteor.com/).
+Helps keep JS simple by automating it with Python through a websocket connection.
+The project is young, documentation is high priority but still missing.
+Currently tested on recent version of Chrome, Firefox, Opera, and Explorer.

 - **Homepage:** <http://skariel.org/webalchemy/>
 - **Discussion:** <https://groups.google.com/forum/#!forum/webalchemy/>
 - **License (MIT):** [LICENSE.txt](LICENSE.txt)

 We "translated" Meteor colors app to webalchemy.
 The app below can be seen in action [here](https://vimeo.com/74150054) and the Meteor original [here](http://www.meteor.com/screencast)

 ```python
 import logging